 On the Security tab, click Permissions.
 The appearance of this dialog box is slightly different for files and directories and for different versions of Windows (W2K, XP, etc.).

 For more information about setting permissions to folders and files, refer to the Windows Help documentation for your specific operating system. (e.g., click Start > Help and Support, then search on keyword permission.)

 To assign the service to a Windows user account

-Right-click EFT Server or EFT Server Enterprise, then click Properties.
+Right-click EFT or EFT Enterprise, and then click Properties.